jmersonuo/jmersonuo.github.io/Activities/SoundAndAltText.md

 ### I. Getting setup

-1. From the course R Drive (R:\Class_Data\Activity6-Sound), downlowd the files to your R drive or local computer.
+1. From the course R Drive (R:\Class_Data\Assignment6-Sound), download the files to your R drive or local computer.
 It contains:
   - QickStartMap-withSound.html
   - The folder "Sounds", which contains the file yell-YELLBisonEating150313.mp3 'Source: NPS/Neal Herbert, <a href="https://www.nps.gov/yell/learn/photosmultimedia/sounds-bisoneating.htm" target='_blank'>NPS</a>'